 Float tube fishing offers a range of possibilities.
 First, ideal belly boat fishing spots like plateaus, the open water and harbours become accessible.
 Secondly, float tubes are not regarded as dangerous by fish, which minimises the chances of spooking fish.
 So, you are more likely to enjoy a productive fishing session.

 For years, I was addicted to belly boat fishing.
 Thanks to float tubes, I barely use my belly boat for fly fishing.
 When I began my quest for looking for a suitable float tube, only a few manufacturers offered high-quality ones.

 Some float tubes are rumoured to flip over when the angler leans too much in one direction.
 The fisher can get trapped and drown if the float tube does not have a quick release for the stripping tray.
 To avoid this, buy a larger tube; it offers more stability than a small tube.
 Also, check various float tube reviews to see what previous users have to say.

-Round vs Pontoon Float Tubes
+Shape: Round vs Pontoon Float Tubes

 The first float tubes for sale had a round shape that resembled an inflatable doughnut.
 These kinds were difficult to manoeuvre and lacked hydrodynamics.
 They created significant drag and required the angler to kick them to move.
 The introduction of pontoon style boats overcame these shortcomings as they were easier to steer and had more useful features.

 Buying a float tube is an expensive venture, so you want to buy a tube that will last long.
-When looking at the build, inspect the quality of the stitching; double stitches are firmer than single stitches.
-You also need to look at the thickness of the fabric used to coat the tube.
+When looking at the build, inspect the quality of the hull stitching; double stitches are firmer than single stitches.
+You also need to look at the thickness of the hull fabric used to coat the tube.
 It should be thick enough to withstand abrasions from thorns, rocks and the ground.